Could Police Have Prevented Bloodshed in Charlottesville?

 Lieutenant Joseph Hatter, a Charlottesville police commander, told The Washington Post that officers had intended to keep the marchers and counter-demonstrators separate to avoid clashes.
 “It didn’t work, did it?
 I think there was a plan to have them separated,” he said.
 “They didn’t want to be separated.”

 There were some victories.
-Not a single shot was fired by police or any protestors.
+Not a single shot was fired by police or any protesters.
 And as McAuliffe noted, in an off-key remark, there was also no property damage in Charlottesville.

 Car attacks are indeed difficult to stop, as the struggles of police in much larger cities like New York, London, and Paris, which are far more accustomed to big crowds and counterterrorism than Charlottesville, have shown.
 It’s impossible not to wonder if better crowd control by the police could have prevented the fatal attack.